Guidelines

 6.3.3.
 Investigation and treatment

 Patients should have a full medical and sexual history performed along with a detailed physical examination when evaluating for DE.
-It is not uncommon for clinicians to feel uncomfortable with the level of sexual information that is warranted in obtaining a full sexual history.
-Understanding the details of the ejaculatory response, sensation, frequency, and sexual activity/techniques; cultural context and history of the disorder; quality of the sexual response cycle (desire, arousal, ejaculation, orgasm, and refractory period); partner’s assessment of the disorder and if the partner suffers from any sexual dysfunction her/himself; and the overall satisfaction of the sexual relationship are all important to garner during history-taking [924].
-Investigation by a sex therapist is often required to help obtain a complete psychological evaluation.
+Understanding the details of the ejaculatory response, sensation, frequency, and sexual activity/techniques; cultural context and history of the disorder; quality of the sexual response cycle (desire, arousal, ejaculation, orgasm, and refractory period); partner’s assessment of the disorder and if the partner suffers from any sexual dysfunction her/himself; and the overall satisfaction of the sexual relationship are all important to garner during history-taking [602].
 It is incumbent on the clinician to diagnose medical pathologies that cause or contribute to DE, such as assessing the hormonal milieu, anatomy, and overall medical condition.
-Good communication between the sex therapist and medical practitioner is vital to successfully diagnosing and treating DE.

 6.3.3.1.
 Psychological aspects and intervention

 There is scarce literature on the psychological aspects relating to DE, as well as on empirical evidence regarding psychological treatment efficacy.
 Studies on psychological aspects have revealed that men with DE show a strong need to control their sexual experiences.
-Delayed ejaculation is associated with difficulties surrendering to sexual pleasure during sex - i.e., the sense of letting go [925] - which denotes a underlying psychological mechanism influencing the reaching of orgasm [926].
-As for psychological treatments, these may include, but are not limited to: increased genital-specific stimulation; sexual education; role-playing on his own and in front of his partner; retraining masturbatory practices; anxiety reduction on ejaculation and performance; and, re-calibrating the mismatch of sexual fantasies with arousal (such as with pornography use and fantasy stimulation compared to reality) [924].
-A basic understanding of the sexual cycle for their respective partners can assist men and women in managing expectations and in evaluating their own sexual practices.
-Masturbation techniques that are either solo or partnered can be considered practice for the “real performance”, which can eventually result in greater psychosexual arousal and orgasm for both parties [236].
+Delayed ejaculation is associated with difficulties surrendering to sexual pleasure during sex - i.e., the sense of letting go [743] - which denotes a underlying psychological mechanism influencing the reaching of orgasm [744].
+As for psychological treatments, these may include, but are not limited to: increased genital-specific stimulation; sexual education; role-playing on his own and in front of his partner; retraining masturbatory practices; anxiety reduction on ejaculation and performance; and, re-calibrating the mismatch of sexual fantasies with arousal (such as with pornography use and fantasy stimulation compared to reality).
+Masturbation techniques that are either solo or partnered can be considered practice for the “real performance”, which can eventually result in greater psychosexual arousal and orgasm for both parties [738].
 Although masturbation with fantasy can be harmful when not associated with appropriate sexual arousal and context, fantasy can be supportive if it allows blockage of critical thoughts that may prevent orgasm and ejaculation.
-Techniques geared towards reducing of anxiety are important skills that can help overcome performance anxiety, as this can often interrupt the natural erectile function through orgasmic progression.
+Techniques geared towards reducing anxiety are important skills that can help overcome performance anxiety, as this can often interrupt the natural erectile function through orgasmic progression.
 Referral to a sexual therapist, psychologist or psychiatrist is appropriate and often warranted.

 6.3.3.2.
 Pharmacotherapy